 We all want to access our apps while the phone’s at 1%.
 We plug it in to support what we’re doing, but we should leave it locked and let it charge.
 Using your phone while charging can rapidly increase the temperature, putting strain on your battery, screen and processor.

-Plan out your phone time so you don’t have to use it while charging.
+Plan out your phone time, so you don’t have to use it while charging.

 Avoid using a phone case (while charging)

-Phone cases can be a great way to customize your phone and add some physical security.
+Phone cases can be a great way to customize your phone and add physical security.
 When it comes to charging, they can cause temperature problems.

 If your phone battery heats up too much, it can cause damage to the rest of your phone.
-Whether you have a removable battery or not isn’t the issue: It will still damage your phone’s processor.
+Whether you have a removable battery isn’t the issue: It will still damage your phone’s processor.

 Take the case off while you charge.
 Your phone needs some amount of heat displacement to prevent damage.